LENTEN OFFERING

 EASTER SUNRISE WORSHIP SERVICE

-6:30 a.m. in the Amphitheater
+6:30 a.m. in the *SANCTUARY*

-On April 16, 1995 Birmingham UMC hosted its first community-wide Sunrise Service.
+On April 16, 1995, Birmingham UMC hosted its first community-wide Sunrise Service.
 It was located at the foot of a dam on Providence Road, just east of Bethany Road.
 People came from far and wide.

 When we transitioned to our 63-acre campus in September 2005, our first Sunrise service here occurred on April 16, 2006.
 What was once a pasture for cows became a sacred space for our outdoor amphitheater.
 It is located about 200 yards directly south of the front doors of the Sanctuary.
-We look forward to welcoming YOU to our amphitheater this year again for Easter Sunrise.

 TRADITIONAL EASTER WORSHIP SERVICES